lostminty/COMPX527_BAG/deployment/README.md

 >
 >export BAG_KEY_NAME=my_key_pair_name

-There are more variables to edit in "main.yml" if you want to customise the deployment further.
+There are more variables to edit in the two playbooks if you want to customise the deployment further.

-Finally, run the following to execute the playbook:
+Finally, run the following deploy the solution:

+>ansible-playbook portal.yml

->ansible-playbook main.yml
+>ansible-playbook prediction.yml